Fight the haze with these TCM Remedies

 Make the drink by first boiling the snow fungus for two hours, and then adding lily bulbs and rock sugar.
 This drink clears heatiness and nourishes the lungs.

 Additional tips to fight the haze

-1. Stay indoors, preferably switch on the air-conditioning and close all doors and windows.
+- Stay indoors, preferably switch on the air-conditioning and close all doors and windows.
 Children, pregnant women and people with respiratory problems and chronic illnesses especially, should minimise the time they spend outdoors.

-3. Drink more water.
+- Drink lots of water.
 The haze makes the air dry.

-4. Remove contact lens when if eyes start becoming irritated or inflamed.
+- Remove your contact lens if your eyes start becoming irritated or inflamed.

-- If you or your child is having breathing difficulties, or feels extreme discomfort from the haze, do not hesitate to consult your doctor immediately.
+- If you or your child is having breathing difficulties, or feels extreme discomfort from the haze, do consult your doctor immediately.